nestorojeda/CIFAR-10-CNN/README.md

 It's a simple model with three Convolution+Max Pooling+Dropuout layers and two fully-connected layers.
 It has a validation accuracy of 78%.

+*Second model*

+The second model uses augmentation and three different types of normalization:
+ * Batch normalization
+ * Kernel regularization
+ * Dropout

+I also use a learning rate scheduler to change the lr in the middle of the training

+**README WIP**